How does a country fall from the podium of democracy?

 In short, to see any of these happen is a big deal.
 It becomes more than concerning actions within a system: it might be a move towards a different system whatsoever.

-And it should be equally scary if these steps are being taken by someone you approve or disapprove of.
+And it should be equally scary if these steps are being taken by someone you approve of or disapprove of.
 This leads us to an important disclaimer:

-De-democratisation doesn’t mean a party you didn’t support is in power.
 It doesn’t even refer to someone holding rather terrifying political beliefs being in power – even the most hateful politician might not engage in de-democratisation.

 We shouldn’t be ringing that de-democratisation bell unfairly.
 But when it happens, we have to be vigilant.